Pacific Palisades, Los Angeles: Marquez Knolls

-Marquez Knolls is a large area of homes located north of Sunset Boulevard beginning about a quarter mile west of The Village across Temescal Canyon on the mountain upslope known for spectacular ocean views.
-The lower upslope was first developed in the early 1950s and mid-1960s by the Earl Lachman family.
-There is a small shopping center on Marquez Street and Sunset Boulevard.
+Marquez Knolls is a large area of homes located north of Sunset Boulevard beginning about a quarter mile west of The Village across Temescal Canyon on the mountain upslope, known for spectacular ocean views.
+There is a small shopping center on Marquez Avenue and Sunset Boulevard.

-The Via Bluffs and the Huntington Palisades
+The Via Bluffs and the Huntington

-The Via Bluffs and The Huntington Palisades are the neighborhoods that border the "village" proper to the south of Sunset Boulevard, overlooking the ocean.
+The Via Bluffs and The Huntington are the neighborhoods that border the "village" proper to the south of Sunset Boulevard, overlooking the ocean.
 The Via Mesa is located between Temescal Canyon on the west and Potrero Canyon on the east; the Huntington Palisades is located between Potrero Canyon on the west and Chautauqua Boulevard on the east.
 Both of these neighborhoods are within walking distance to The Village and sit upon high bluffs that look out over the Pacific Ocean.

 The El Medio Bluffs

-The El Medio Bluffs, as with The Via Bluffs and The Huntington Palisades, The El Medio Bluffs are located on a high ridge overlooking the Pacific Ocean and much of the neighborhood is afforded ocean views and ocean air.
+The El Medio Bluffs, as with The Via Bluffs and The Huntington Palisades, are located on a high ridge overlooking the Pacific Ocean and much of the neighborhood is afforded ocean views and ocean air.